qteatime/kate/docs/source/design/0101-object-storage.rst

-Objects in this API are stored in IndexedDB, and thus can include almost any value that can be stored in IndexedDB (see the :ref:`quota estimation section <size-estimation>` for additional restrictions Kate imposes.
+Objects in this API are stored in IndexedDB, and thus can include almost any value that can be stored in IndexedDB (see the :ref:`quota estimation section <object storage size estimation>` for additional restrictions Kate imposes.

+.. _object storage size estimation:

 Size and quotas
 """""""""""""""